The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 consultation with staff, students and parents of students with

-disabilities has occurred and will continue to occur.
+disabilities continues to occur.
 The WSD

 Accessibility plan is an ongoing – document.
 Feedback is continually

 welcomed to improve accessibility and inclusiveness within the division.